-- 20. ASC never advised Wright that it maintained a quid pro quo referral relationship with KNR. - 21.
-Ms. Wright was unaware that KNR has established a quid pro quo relationship with ASC, and other healthcare providers, under which KNR and the providers exchange benefits, including referrals and guarantees of payment on behalf of KNR's unwitting clients. - 22.
+- 28. Ms. Reid was unaware that KNR has established a quid pro quo relationship with ASC, and other healthcare providers, under which KNR and the providers exchange benefits, including referrals and guarantees of payment on behalf of KNR's unwitting clients. - 29.
 For example, while Ohio Rule of Professional Conduct 7.3 prohibits attorneys from soliciting potential clients in person or by phone, ASC agrees to phone potential clients on KNR's behalf and to refer these clients to KNR for legal services.
-In turn, KNR agrees to refer its own clients to ASC for chiropractic care, pressures these clients to treat with ASC whether they want to or not, and promises ASC that its clients from KNR will pay a certain rate for their healthcare. - 23.
+In turn, KNR agrees to refer its own clients to ASC for chiropractic care, pressures these clients to treat with ASC whether they want to or not, and promises ASC that its clients from KNR will pay a certain rate for their healthcare. - 30.
 KNR's internal correspondence reveals that it routinely solicits patients through chiropractors.
-For example, on June 3, 2014, KNR office manager Brandy Lamtman wrote to KNR's prelitigation support staff (KNR staff who were assigned to work on the prelitigation phase of KNR-client matters): "We have two intakes today that were referred to ASC and they are signing forms there."
+For example, on June 3, 2014, KNR office manager Brandy Gobrogge1 wrote to KNR's prelitigation support staff (KNR staff who were assigned to work on the prelitigation phase of KNR-client matters): "We have two intakes today that were referred to ASC and they are signing forms there."
 As the email shows, it was a routine practice for KNR to keep copies of its engagement agreement at ASC offices for ASC staff to provide to potential clients.
 On January 14, 2014, KNR intake manager Holly Tusko wrote to all KNR attorneys and intake staff: "If a doctor calls in and asks for a specific attorney you RING THIS out to the attorney intake button. ...
 When the doctor calls and the patient is there with them, THAT is when the intake gets completed by the attorney that will get the case."
 This email shows that it was routine practice for certain chiropractors to advise their clients to call KNR offices, and directly participate in these phone calls.

-&lt;sup>1 Ms. Lamtman changed her last name from Brewer at some point during the course of conduct alleged in this Third Amended Complaint.
-While her name appears as Brewer in some of the documents quoted in this Complaint, she is referred to as Lamtman throughout.
+1 Ms. Gobrogge is identified as "Brandy Lamtman" in most of the emails quoted in this Fourth Amended Complaint, and had changed her last name to Lamtman from Brewer at some point during the course of conduct alleged herein.
+She has since changed her last name to Gobrogge.
+While her name appears as Brewer in some of the documents quoted in this Complaint, and Lamtman in most of them, she is referred to by her current name, Gobrogge, throughout.

-24. Reciprocal referral agreements like the one between KNR and ASC constitute a conflict of interest, barred by Prof.Cond.R.
+31. Reciprocal referral agreements like the one between KNR and ASC constitute a conflict of interest, barred by Prof.Cond.R.
 1.7.
 And Prof.Cond.R.
 7.3, comment [5] expressly states, "A reciprocal referral agreement between lawyers, or between a lawyer and a nonlawyer, is prohibited."
 The Supreme Court of Ohio's Board of Professional Conduct (previously known as Commissioners on Grievances and Discipline) explained the prohibition of attorney-chiropractor reciprocal referral relationships in formal Opinion 2004-9: